 What assets should you use to attract your customers?
-Digital marketing success depending on the types of content you share with your potential customers.
+Digital marketing success depends on the types of content you share with your potential customers.
 Some content types perform better in certain industries than others.
 For example, in the fashion

-and food industries, visual content works best.
+and food industries, visual content works best including video marketing.